questcollector/autogen-kubernetes/README.md

     License: MIT License
     Source: https://github.com/yaml/pyyaml

-For details, see the LICENCE file.
+For details, see the LICENCE-THIRD-PARTY file.